How hard can it be? Visit the market. Eat. Drink. Admire the items for sale. Buy the items for sale. Go home happy and at peace with the world.

 Obviously, the dark provides the right backdrop for lighted stalls and surrounds.
 And it also reveals the tasteful splendour of Vienna’s Christmas lights.
 The markets certainly look their best after dusk; you get a whole different ambience.

-…a lot of people know this.
+However…a lot of people know this.

 So expect markets to be (much) busier once the sun hits the horizon.
 Weekends are always crowded toward the end of the day.
 And many locals meet up at a market after work, for example, to share a mug of punch.

-Just before sundown on a weekday evening is probably your best chance of combining the perfect atmosphere with room to enjoy it.
+Just before sundown on a weekday evening is probably your best chance of combining the perfect atmosphere with plenty of room to enjoy it.
 Which means late afternoon, but not so late that the post-work folk are out in force.

 Alternatively, avoid the crowds completely by going late morning just after the markets open.
 No twilight ambience, but a lot more space.
 Then, perhaps, save the evening for an atmospheric Advent concert.